 Culture, Equity & Community

-KIN - ALL IN!
+KIN ALL-IN!
 Mini-Grants for Faculty, Staff & Students

 The School of Kinesiology Culture, Equity & Community (CEC) Collective invites faculty, staff, students, and student organizations to apply for funding to support projects, research, educational initiatives, travel, and other efforts that advance our strategic objectives.
 Priority will be given to requests that directly impact the school, university, city, county, or state.